-When Member States adopt these measures, these shall contain a reference to the low seat the this Directive or shall be accompanied by such reference on the occasion of a large to a large the large than the occasion of their official publication.
+When Member States adopt these measures, these shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
 The procedure for such reference shall be laid down by Member States.